Hyaluronic acid: Wound repair

 As a major component of the extracellular matrix, hyaluronic acid has a key role in tissue regeneration, inflammation response, and angiogenesis, which are phases of wound repair.
 As of 2023, however, reviews of its effect on healing for chronic wounds including burns, diabetic foot ulcers or surgical skin repairs show either insufficient evidence or only limited positive clinical research evidence.

 There is also some limited evidence to suggest that hyaluronic acid may be beneficial for ulcer healing and may help to a small degree with pain control.
 Hyaluronic acid combines with water and swells to form a gel, making it useful in skin treatments as a dermal filler for facial wrinkles; its effect lasts for about 6 to 12 months, and treatment has regulatory approval from the US Food and Drug Administration.

 Granulation

 Granulation tissue is the perfused, fibrous connective tissue that replaces a fibrin clot in healing wounds.
-It typically grows from the base of a wound and is able to fill wounds of almost any size it heals.
+It typically grows from the base of a wound and is able to fill wounds of almost any size as it heals.
 HA is abundant in granulation tissue matrix.
 A variety of cell functions that are essential for tissue repair may attribute to this HA-rich network.
 These functions include facilitation of cell migration into the provisional wound matrix, cell proliferation, and organization of the granulation tissue matrix.
 Initiation of inflammation is crucial for the formation of granulation tissue; therefore, the pro-inflammatory role of HA as discussed above also contributes to this stage of wound healing.